 Dealing With Complex Physician Relationships and Performance Evaluation

 Participants will be presented with a multi-faceted leadership challenge that simulates a real hospital business problem.
 The leadership challenge will incorporate patient outcomes, finances, and personnel/leadership issues, and participants will incorporate relevant data to form hypotheses and justify action plans.

 This program requires an application to enroll.
 To apply for the program, candidates must submit:

 Applications are accepted and reviewed on a rolling basis.
 During the review process, a member of the admissions committee may contact you or your executive sponsor to discuss your application.

 To learn more about the application process, please contact us at email@example.com or +1 312.464.8732.

 The University of Chicago Pritzker School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The University of Chicago Pritzker School of Medicine designates this live activity for a maximum of 18.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Please check back for spring 2021 program dates.
+Please check back soon for 2021 program dates.